frasergen-rna/TF_prediction/README.md

 This scripts extracts -500bp to +100bp of the translational start site of differentially expressed genes.
 The genes to extract are indicated in the maxtrix file.

 Usage:
-`perl get_promoter.pl Genome_fasta_file Gene_annotation_GFF3 Matrix`
+`perl get_promoter.pl Genome_fasta_file Gene_annotation_GFF3 Gene_list`

 Required input are:
 1. Genome fasta file
 2. gene annotation GFF3 file
-3. Matrix file that describes the gene expression value for each stage or sample with rows indicating genes and columns indicating samples.
+3. Gene list: a text file that list the gene to analyze.
+One gene per line.

 ## 01.bing_site.pl